 Main Research Areas

 Our Institute builds on a dynamic and productive network of scientists.
 While our research groups vary in their major areas of interest, they all make use of the latest methods and technologies to find answers to their research questions.
 They address fundamental cellular processes such as “Genomic Instability & Aging” (Wollnik) or “Hedgehog/Patched Signaling Pathway & Tumor Development” (Hahn).
-In parallel, they also focus on molecular mechanisms underlying specific diseases…
+In parallel, they also focus on the genetic and molecular causes of rare skeletal and connective tissue disorders (Kornak) or the pathomechanisms underlying other specific diseases…

 New high-throughput technologies and, above all, next generation sequencing (NGS) technologies as whole-genome, whole-exome and “Mendeliome” sequencing have made it easier to discover disease-associated genes and disease-causing mutations.
 Our MutationMining (MM) Team searches the data generated by NGS-based analyses to detect novel causative genes and mutations in patients with various rare genetic diseases and undiagnosed congenital syndromes…